wolph/distraction-blocker/store/listing.md

 ## Sync choice and data controls

 Chrome Sync is a setup choice and can be disabled later in Settings > Privacy and data.
-The same page can export the local event log, delete local history, and, after sync is disabled, separately delete remote Focus Lock data from Chrome Sync.
+The same page can export the local event log and separately delete remote Focus Lock data from Chrome Sync after sync is disabled.

+Delete local history removes historical full URLs, focus intentions, and detailed session events from the local event log.
+In local-only mode, it also removes local aggregate statistics.
+It does not clear the current live-session runtime, including its URL and intention state, which remains until that live state ends.

 ## Limitations